albertaleksieiev/OneShotTelegram/README.md

 ```

 ### Inject arguments into BotView constructor
-`OneShotTelegramBot` take care of object initialization by self, so you need to use simple Dependency Injection by providing `DependecyProvider` instance
+`OneShotTelegramBot` take care of object initialization by self, so you need to use simple Dependency Injection by providing DependecyProvider instance.
+To do this create a class with `@DependencyProvider` anotation and  public method with `@InstanceProvider` which provides instance.

 ##### 1. Providing `DependecyProvider`

 ```
+@DependencyProvider
-public static class MyDependencyProvider extends DependecyProvider {
+public static class MyDependencyProvider {
     DBInMemory dbInMemory;

     public MyDependencyProvider(DBInMemory dbInMemory) {
         this.dbInMemory = dbInMemory;
     }

+    @InstanceProvider
-	 // Provide function must be public and returns provided data type public DBInMemory provideDBInMemory() {
+    public DBInMemory providesDBInMemory() {
         return dbInMemory;
     }
 }